dnchelst/getdata-project/CodeBook.md

-## Codebook for Getting and Cleaning Data Course Project
+## Codebook for Coursera Getting and Cleaning Data Course Project
-## author: Dov Chelst
+_author_: Dov Chelst
-## date: May 2015
+_date_: May 2015

-Materials for Coursera Getting and Cleaning Data Course Project